RagtagOpen/marchon-map/README.md

   - geocode locations with Mapbox's Geocoder API
   - write GeoJSON to S3

-### deploying to AWS Lambda

-The image resizing code uses [Pillow](https://github.com/python-pillow/Pillow), which contains platform-specific C code.
-When deploying, make sure you include the Linux version in the zip file.
-The easiest way to do this is to create the deployment package on Linux; [get a Docker container](https://medium.freecodecamp.org/escaping-lambda-function-hell-using-docker-40b187ec1e48) if you don't have access to a Linux box.
-Alternatively, you can `pip install Pillow -t linux-pillow` on Linux, then copy the resulting packages into the zip.
-You can do this just once, then freshen `marchon.py` as needed.

-create directories for Linux deployment packages

-    mkdir lambda-linux
-    mkdir lambda-linux/lambda
-    cp lambda/marchon.py lambda/requirements.txt lambda-linux/lambda
-    mkdir lambda-linux/monitoring
-    cp monitoring/*.py lambda-linux/monitoring

-run Ubuntu docker container with python 3.6

-    docker run -v /path-to/marchon-map/lambda-linux:/lambda-linux -it --rm tomersha/docker-ubuntu-14.04-python-3.6.2

-activate python 3.6, install zip, install packages, and create zip archives

-    pyenv shell 3.6.2
-    apt-get install zip
-    cd lambda-linux/lambda
-    pip install -r requirements.txt -t .
-    zip ../linux-lambda.zip -r .
-    cd ../monitoring
-    pip install -r requirements.txt -t .
-    zip ../monitoring.zip -r .
-    exit

-upload `linux-lambda.zip` and `monitoring.zip` to AWS

 ## GeoJSON to map

 [map.js](https://github.com/RagtagOpen/marchon-map/blob/master/map.js) uses Vue.js and Mapbox GL JS to create the map.